tidyverse/tidyr/tests/testthat/_snaps/nest-legacy.md

     Output
       <error/rlang_error>
       Error in `unnest_legacy()`:
       !
-Each column must either be a list of vectors or a list of data frames [x]
+Each column must either be a list of vectors or a list of data frames. i Problems in: `probs`

 # multiple columns must be same length